 By request and based on availability, we also have specially trained staff to help with your kids’ in-water experience May through August.

+There is no “better time”.
+Both dolphin swim tours are great to observe and to swim with the wild dolphins of Panama City.
 So many factors can influence wild dolphin’s behavior and whereabouts that it is practically impossible to predict in advance.
 Wild dolphins are influenced by meteorological conditions, seasonal changes, moon phases, tide cycles, air and water temperature, wind speed and direction, availability of prey, etc.

 All wild animals can be dangerous if, by ignorance, people put themselves in situations where they can become a victim.
 We have been with the wild dolphins of Panama City since 1995.
 We have taken out thousand of guests and none of our guests or staff have ever been attacked and/or hurt by a wild dolphin.
 It is because we make sure that you understand what you can and what you cannot do during our dolphin tours.